ryandy/actions-github-app-token/README.md

 Uploading your App's private key as a GitHub secret is a one-time process with limited risk, assuming good precautions are taken (e.g. deleting the local key file after uploading).

-Additional documentation about [creating App installation tokens](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app) and [authenticating as an App installation](https://docs.github.com/en/developers/apps/authenticating-with-github-apps#authenticating-as-an-installation).
+See additional documentation about [creating App installation tokens](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app) and [authenticating as an App installation](https://docs.github.com/en/developers/apps/authenticating-with-github-apps#authenticating-as-an-installation).

 ## Contributing